"Increasing HIV prevention and treatment options make it more important than ever to get tested and know your status.

-Patients should be informed that the major toxicities of RETROVIR are neutropenia and/or anemia.
+Inform patients that the major toxicities of RETROVIR are neutropenia and/or anemia.
 The frequency and severity of these toxicities are greater in patients with more advanced disease and in those who initiate therapy later in the course of their infection.
-Patients should be informed that if toxicity develops, they may require transfusions or drug discontinuation.
-Patients should be informed of the extreme importance of having their blood counts followed closely while on therapy, especially for patients with advanced symptomatic HIV-1 disease [see BOXED WARNING, WARNINGS AND PRECAUTIONS].
+Advise patients that if toxicity develops, they may require transfusions or drug discontinuation.
+Advise patients of the extreme importance of having their blood counts followed closely while on therapy, especially for patients with advanced symptomatic HIV-1 disease [see BOXED WARNING, WARNINGS AND PRECAUTIONS].

 Common Adverse Reactions

-Patients should be cautioned about the use of other medications, including ganciclovir, interferon alfa, and ribavirin, which may exacerbate the toxicity of RETROVIR [see DRUG INTERACTIONS].
+Advise patients that other medications may interact with RETROVIR and certain medications, including ganciclovir, interferon alfa, and ribavirin, may exacerbate the toxicity of RETROVIR [see DRUG INTERACTIONS].

-Pregnant women considering the use of RETROVIR during pregnancy for prevention of HIV-1 transmission to their infants should be informed that transmission may still occur in some cases despite therapy.
-The long-term consequences of in utero and infant exposure to RETROVIR are unknown, including the possible risk of cancer [see Use In Specific Populations].
+Inform pregnant women considering the use of RETROVIR during pregnancy for prevention of HIV-1 transmission to their infants that transmission may still occur in some cases despite therapy.

 This monograph has been modified to include the generic and brand name in many instances.